5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Be careful and don’t send an appeal to your current monthly donors that invites them to become monthly donors.
 That’s one reason why they need their own appeal.

-Your letter must be easy to read (or scan)
+Your letter must be easy to read (and scan)

 Use short paragraphs and bulleted lists, along with bold or color for keywords, but keep it tasteful.
 Make it easy to read and scan.
 Most people won’t read your letter word for word.
-Use a simple font and 14-point type.
+Use a simple font, such as serif, and at least a 12-point type (14 is even better).

 Human attention spans are less than 10 seconds.
-But go figure, longer fundraising letters (four pages as opposed to two) have been shown to perform better.
+But go figure, longer fundraising letters (four pages as opposed to two) have been shown to perform better, especially for prospective donors.

-This doesn’t mean cramming a bunch of 8-point text on a page.
-With a longer letter, you’ll have more space to tell a story and repeat messages.
-You can also break up the text with a photo, testimonials, and short paragraphs
+Resist the temptation to create a one-page letter.
+This often means cramming a bunch of tiny text on the page.
+With a longer letter, you’ll have more space to tell a story and repeat your messages.
+You can also break up the text with a photo, testimonials, and short paragraphs.
+Printing on both sides of the page is fine, too.

-Quality and readability are key here.
+Quality and readability are essential here.
 Make every word count.

 Think of your letter as a conversation with a friend

-You can create a better appeal if you think of your letter as a conversation with a friend.
+You can create a better, more personal appeal if you think of your letter as a conversation with a friend.
 That means not using jargon like at-risk youth and underserved communities.
 Be specific and use everyday language.
 Your goal should be for your reader to understand you.

 Refer to your reader as you and use you a lot more than we.